-As of September 30, 2023, the Company had two lines of credit secured by certain Company or client margin assets.
+As of September 30, 2024, the Company had two lines of credit secured by certain Company or customer margin assets.
 These revolving lines of credit are payable on demand and bear interest at rates that vary with the Effective Federal Funds Rates.
-One of the lines is for \$100,000 and has a maturity date of February 5, 2024.
+One of the lines is for \$150,000 and has a maturity date of December 15, 2024.
 The second line of credit does not specify a maturity date or the amount of credit available.
-The Company did not have any outstanding borrowings under the lines of credit at September 30, 2023 and 2022.
+The Company did not have any outstanding borrowings under the lines of credit at September 30, 2024 and 2023.